Chichester Theological College: History

-Chichester Theological College was founded by William Otter in July 1838, the first such diocesan college in England.
-Charles Marriott of Oriel College, Oxford, was its first principal and the first donation, of £50, for the college was from W. E. Gladstone.
+Chichester Theological College was founded by William Otter in July 1838, marking it the first diocesan theological college in England.
+Charles Marriott of Oriel College, Oxford, served as the inaugural principal.
+The first donation of £50 for the college was from W. E. Gladstone.

 From 1886, during Josiah Sanders Teulon's time as principal, the college experienced a gradual decline in students.
 This was exacerbated in 1899 when he resigned but retained his income as a resident canon.
 At a meeting of the college council, it was resolved to close the college.
-However, the vice-principal made a successful case for continuing and Herbert Rickard was appointed the new principal.
+However, a persuasive argument by the vice-principal led to the appointment of Herbert Rickard as the new principal.

 In 1903, a hostel in West Street, Chichester, was bought for £1000 by the college council, the balance being paid by the principal in memory of his wife.
 This was refitted and became the college headquarters.
-This hostel was sold in 1919 and the proceeds went towards the purchase of new headquarters in Westgate, Chichester, for £3500.
-On 1 May 1919, the college was formally reopened by Bishop Charles Ridgeway (his last episcopal act) and was dedicated to St Richard of Chichester.
+This hostel was sold in 1919, and the proceeds went towards the purchase of new headquarters in Westgate, Chichester, for £3500.
+On 1 May 1919, the college was formally reopened by Bishop Charles Ridgeway (his last episcopal act), who dedicated it to St Richard of Chichester.

-During the Second World War the college was forced to move temporarily to Cambridge while its buildings in Chichester were used by the military authorities.
-At the end of the war, the college buildings were sold, except for Marriott House, which was used to house the reopened college from 21 October 1946.
-New residential accommodation, named Gillett House, was designed by Ahrends, Burton and Koralek, now a Listed building.
+During the Second World War, the college was forced to move temporarily to Cambridge while its buildings in Chichester were used by the military authorities.
+After the war, the college buildings were sold, except for Marriott House, which was used to house the reopened college from 21 October 1946.
+New residential accommodation, named Gillett House, designed by Ahrends, Burton and Koralek, later became a Listed building.

 Closure

 After the closure of Chichester Theological College in 1994, its theological library was transferred to the University of Chichester.
-In addition, St Bartholomew's Chapel, which served as the chapel to the theological college, is now the chaplaincy building of Chichester College.
+In addition, St Bartholomew's Chapel, once the college's chapel, is now the chaplaincy building of Chichester College.

-St Bartholomew's Church after being vacant since 2015 when the 10 year lease to Chichester College as a performance space ended, was sold to a local family partnership as an arts and community hire venue called the Chichester City Arts Centre.
-The centre is also the home of the Rosemary Bell Academy of Dance, a local 10 year old school for teaching classical ballet to the Royal Academy of Dance (RAD) syllabus to children of pre-school and school age as well as adult students.
+St Bartholomew's Church, after being vacant since 2015 when the 10-year lease to Chichester College as a performance space ended, was sold to a local family partnership as an arts and community hire venue called the Chichester City Arts Centre.
+The centre is also the home of the Rosemary Bell Academy of Dance, a local 10-year-old school for teaching classical ballet to the Royal Academy of Dance (RAD) syllabus to children of pre-school and school age, as well as adult students.
 The centre opened in September 2022.